al-gladkow/MercadoLibre-Search-Trends/README.md

 You’re a growth analyst at [MercadoLibre](http://investor.mercadolibre.com/investor-relations).
 With over 200 million users, MercadoLibre is the most popular e-commerce site in Latin America.
 You've been tasked with analyzing the company's financial and user data in clever ways to help the company grow.
 So, you want to find out if the ability to predict search traffic can translate into the ability to successfully trade the stock.

-## What You’re Creating

-In a bid to drive revenue, you’ll produce a Jupyter notebook that contains your data preparation, your analysis, and your visualizations for all the time series data that the company needs to understand.
-You’ll use text and comments to document your findings.
-And, you’ll answer the question prompts in the instructions.
-Specifically, this notebook should contain the following:

 * Visual depictions of seasonality (as measured by Google Search traffic) that are of interest to the company.

 * An evaluation of how the company stock price correlates to its Google Search traffic.